kainotomo/invoice2erpnext/README.md

-# Invoice2Erpnext
+# Invoice2Erpnext User Guide

-A seamless integration for automatically processing invoices and creating Purchase Invoices in ERPNext.
+A seamless integration for automatically processing scanned invoices and creating Purchase Invoices in ERPNext.

 ## Overview